astroandes/tololo-lya-fit/paper/referee.md

 this fact drives the selection of the models in question.
 I encourage the authors to expand more on this matter.

-We have included a paragraph in the introduction highlighting the physical motivation for these two models.
+Reply.
+We have included a paragraph in the Introduction highlighting the physical motivation for these two models.

 3) Have the authors checked dynamical masses for compact dwarf